 When subjected to gravity load, the compression chord member may experience the combined effects of bending and axial compression.
-The design for combined load effects is governed by Section C5.2 of AISI S100 [CSA S136].
+The design for combined load effects is permitted to use the equations developed through research or in accordance with Section H1.2 of AISI S100 [CSA S136].